aantnn/aantnn/README.md

 ### UNHCR asking Russia to grant me Russian citizenship in 2016.
 However I asked about travel document for stateless to return to Latvia
 Here AI translation and AI OCR and original file in Russian
+### Notice:
+UNHCR rep. said: "We kindly request your assistance in resolving this matter and supporting the applicant in filing his applications for **identity determination and Russian citizenship**"

 > **UNHCR – Office of the United Nations High Commissioner for Refugees**<br>
 > Representation in the Russian Federation<br>
 > Leontievsky Lane 9, Moscow, 125009<br>